yiyina/cs5520-sp24-final-project/README.md

 -  Delete: Users can delete their avatar.

 ### Spins Collection:
--  Create: New spins are created every time a user interacts with the Spin Wheel.
+-  Create: New spins can be created when the user chooses to add a new Spin Wheel.
--  Read: Spin history is viewable by the user.
+-  Read: Each spin's information is viewable by the user.
--  Update/Delete: Not applicable or not implemented.
+-  Update: The color theme and the items of each spin can be edited.
+-  Delete: Users can delete selected spin, or delete items in each spin

 ### Gallery Collection:
--  Create: Users can upload new photos.
+-  Create: Users can upload new photos to the gallery.
 -  Read: Users can view their gallery.
 -  Update: Users can edit photo descriptions.
 -  Delete: Users can remove photos from their gallery.